chaiNNer-org/spandrel/CONTRIBUTING.md

     )
 ```

-Notices how `condition` does not cover all parameters.
+Notice how `condition` does not cover all parameters.
 This particular model doesn't store all parameters as fields, so we don't compare them here.

 </details>